Makiko Kikuta

+Makiko Kikuta (菊田 真紀子, Kikuta Makiko) is a Japanese politician who has served as a member of the House of Representatives since 2003.

+Biography

+Makiko Kikuta was born on 24 October 1969 in Kamo, Niigata.
+Her father and grandfather were executives in the Etsuzankai, the influential koenkai of Prime Minister Kakuei Tanaka.
+She was named after Tanaka's daughter Makiko Tanaka.
+Her father also served in the Niigata Prefectural Assembly for the Liberal Democratic Party.

-Makiko Kikuta (菊田 真紀子, Kikuta Makiko) is a Japanese politician and a member of the House of Representatives in the Diet (national legislature).
-A native of Kamo, Niigata, she graduated from a high school in Kamo and studied in Heilongjiang University in China.
-After having served in the assembly of Kamo for two terms since 1995, she ran unsuccessfully for the Niigata-4th seat in the House of Representatives in 2000 as a member of Ichirō Ozawa's Liberal Party, which merged into the DPJ in 2003.
+Kikuta graduated from a high school in Kamo and studied at Heilongjiang University in China.
+After having served in the Kamo municipal council for two terms from 1995, she ran unsuccessfully for the Niigata-4th seat in the House of Representatives in 2000 as a member of Ichirō Ozawa's Liberal Party, which merged into the DPJ in 2003.
 She ran again in 2003 and was elected for the first time.

-Kikuta is part of the CDP's shadow cabinet 'Next Cabinet' as the shadow Minister of Education, Culture, Sports, Science and Technology.
+Kikuta was part of the CDP's shadow cabinet 'Next Cabinet' as the shadow Minister of Education, Culture, Sports, Science and Technology.